• Skip to main content

 • Supplemental representation of information, such as:

-• audio files allowing people to listen to pages instead of reading them.
+• Audio files that let people listen to pages instead of reading them.

 Ideally, robust websites must:

-• support some outdated operating system and browser versions, as elderly people and people who use assistive technology are less likely to always be running the most up-to-date versions of their browser or operating system.
+• Support some outdated operating systems and browser versions, as elderly people and people who use assistive technology are less likely to be running the most up-to-date versions of their browser or operating system.

 Incorporating POUR into Your Website

-Filed Under: Web Accessibility WCAG 2.1 Knowledge Base Blind/Visual Impairments Cognitive Disabilities Deaf/Auditory Impairments Elderly Populations Physical Disabilities Situational Limitations
+Filed Under: Web Accessibility WCAG 2 Knowledge Base

 Post navigation